Chinyeree/Resume-Editor/README.md

 ## How It Works

 1. **User Input:** Enter your personal information, job title, experience, and skills
-2. **AI Processing:** The AI analyzes your inputs to generate tailored resume content
+2. **Processing:** It analyzes your inputs to generate tailored resume content
 3. **Live Preview:** Review and edit the generated content in real-time
 4. **Export Options:** Download as PDF or print directly from the browser